 How Do You Know When It’s Time to Let Them Go?

 No moment ever seems appropriate enough to make such a decision.
 So, how do you know when it’s time to let your dog go?
 The moment is when your dog’s quality of life is very poor.
-Your vet is the only one who can assess whether your dog’s condition is so severe that they require euthanasia.
+You can bring your concerns to your vet if you are unsure.
+Your vet has the knowledge and experience to assess whether your dog’s condition is so severe that they require euthanasia.

 It is extremely difficult to be objective when you see your dog struggling and suffering.
 An argument for opting for euthanasia would be to determine their quality of life with the help of a scoring system.
 This system is scored from 0 to 10 (with 10 being ideal) and follows seven aspects:

-The minimum score must be 35 points for your pet to have an acceptable quality of life.
-A score below 35 means your dog has a poor quality of life.
+The minimum score must be over 35 points for your pet to have an acceptable quality of life.
+A score of 35 or below means your dog has a poor quality of life.

 Euthanasia is a humane, painless procedure that aims to cease the suffering and pain of your pet.
 It is normal to feel guilty and burdened when you have to choose or accept the idea of ending your dog’s life through euthanasia.
 Choosing or accepting to euthanize your pet is an act of real kindness because you put an end to their suffering.